ttlew/conversation/dialog-api.md

 The {{site.data.keyword.conversationshort}} REST API supports modifying your dialog programmatically, without using the {{site.data.keyword.conversationshort}} tool.
 You can use the /dialog_nodes API to create, delete, or modify dialog nodes.

 Remember that the dialog is a tree of interconnected nodes, and that it must conform to certain rules in order to be valid.
 This means that any change you make to a dialog node might have cascading effects on other nodes, or on the structure of your dialog.
 Before using the /dialog_nodes API to modify your dialog, make sure you understand how your changes will affect the rest of the dialog.
+You can make a backup copy of the current dialog by exporting the workspace in which it resides.
+See [Exporting and copying workspaces](configure-workspace.html#exporting-and-copying-workspaces) for details.

 A valid dialog always satisfies the following criteria: